Get Support

 Brixadi Injections

 Brixadi is a brand name for a long-acting injectable form of buprenorphine used to treat opioid use disorder.
-Brixadi is given to those who have started treatment taking a sublingual form of buprenorphine like Suboxone.
-Brixadi injections are meant to control symptoms of withdrawal and minimize the risk of return-to-use of illicit or dangerous opioids like heroin or fentanyl.
-Brixadi is generally given weekly or monthly.
+Brixadi injections are meant to control symptoms of withdrawal and minimize cravings for opioids like heroin or fentanyl.
+Brixadi can be given weekly or monthly.

 Brixadi injections replace the need for daily medication, eliminating the risk of forgetting or losing doses, and saving time compared to taking buprenorphine sublingually, which can be inconvenient.
 Weekly or monthly injections improve adherence to treatment, and may provide higher blood buprenorphine levels with improved blocking of cravings.
 The risk of dental decay associated with sublingual buprenorphine is also reduced.